dataluscorp/browser/docs/performance/powermetrics.md

 activity, disk activity, interrupt distribution, device power states, C-state residency, P-state residency, quality of service classes, and thermal pressure.
-These are less likely to be useful for profiling Firefox, however.
+These are less likely to be useful for profiling Datalus, however.
 Run with the `--show-all` to see all of these at once, but note that you\'ll need a very wide window to see all the data.

 Also note that `powermetrics -h` is a better guide to the the